How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 Thomas Wehr said:

 For centuries, people have believed in the ability of the moon to regulate human whims.
-The English word "lunacy" comes from the Latin lunaticus, meaning "moon-stricken", and both the Greek philosopher Aristotle and Roman naturalist Plinius the Elder believed that illnesses such as madness and epilepsy were caused by the Moon.
+The English word "lunacy" comes from the Latin lunaticus, meaning "luned by the moon," and both the Greek philosopher Aristotle and Roman naturalist Plinius the Elder believed that illnesses like madness and epilepsy were caused by the moon.

 There have also been rumors that a pregnant woman is likely to give birth at full moon, but any scientific validity is, according to recorded birth records, insufficient during various lunar cycles.
 The same is true of the evidence that the lunar cycle increases or decreases the violent tendencies of people diagnosed with mental disorder or prisoners - although one study suggests that outdoor criminal activity (street or natural beach-type incidents) may increase with the amount of moonlight.